Winter-ready – homemade is best

 If you’re low in milk or need an easy way to mix one cup at a time, here’s a tried-and-true recipe I’ve used for years.
 You can decrease the sugar as much as you’d like, and you can buy low-sugar or no-sugar Nestles Quick if you’d rather.
 Use what works best for you!

-This is a great recipe to give to folks for Christmas or Valentine’s day, or for teacher appreciation week.
+This is a great recipe for hot chocolate mix to give to folks for Christmas or Valentine’s day, or for teacher appreciation week.
 Put a cute lid on top of a jar and pass it on to someone special.

 Miniature marshmallows are an option to add.
 I usually serve them on the side.
 If I’m using this as a gift, I add a snack bag of miniature marshmallows to go with the pint-sized jar.
 Not everyone likes marshmallows, and some folks like more than others.
 This way, each individual gets to choose.

-Mix your ingredients together and store in an air-tight container.
+Mix your ingredients for this hot chocolate mix together and store in an air-tight container.